DataStax-Academy/cassandra-fundamentals-queries/README.md

 # Queries in Apache Cassandra®

-## Learn how to retrieve data from Cassandra NoSQL database
+## Learn how to retrieve data from a Cassandra NoSQL database

 **In this hands-on lab, you will:**
 * Query tables using the CQL `SELECT` statement